wilsonwid/tp/docs/UserGuide.md

 </box>

+Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.
 The help page is located at <https://ay2324s2-cs2103t-w08-3.github.io/tp/UserGuide.html>.